AI-accelerated Discovery of Altermagnetic Materials

-Of 91,649 total candidates, we discovered 25 new altermagnetic materials covering metals, semiconductors, and insulators, based on only 14 positive samples.
+Of 91,649 total candidates, we discovered 50 new altermagnetic materials covering metals, semiconductors, and insulators.
 The wide range of electronic structural properties implies that various novel physical properties appear in these newly discovered altermagnetic materials, e.g., anomalous Hall effect, anomalous Kerr effect, and topological property, as demonstrated in theoretical analyses.
-It is also worth noting that we discovered 8 $i$-wave altermagnetic materials for the first time, essentially filling in the gap in the literature.
-We conclude that the AI search engine performs much better than human experts and suggests a set of new altermagnetic materials with unique properties, outlining its potential for accelerated discovery of the materials with targeting properties.
+It is also worth noting that we discovered 4 $i$-wave altermagnetic materials for the first time, filling in the gap in the literature.
+As a result, our proposed AI search engine successfully breaks the bottleneck limitation of existing discovery methods based on symmetry delimited rules, serves as a critical counterpart to such methods, and is applicable to discovering new altermagnetic materials directly from a large set of candidates without any prior knowledge of the magnetic structure information.
+We conclude that the AI search engine suggests a set of new altermagnetic materials with unique properties, outlining its potential for accelerated discovery of the materials with targeting properties.
 We also discuss the pathway of developing pre-trained graph models for the discovery of other types of materials.